Daniel Adlung: TSV 1860 München

 At the start of the 2014–15 season, however, Adlung was suspended to the second squad along with his teammates Gábor Király, Vitus Eicher, Yannick Stark and captain Julian Weigl.
 While Király had assaulted Gary Kagelmacher during a match, the other four players had been out drinking late at night and were overheard talking negatively about the club.
 Shortly after, he apologised to 1860 München for his action and returned to training with the first team.
 However, Adlung suffered a back injury that kept him out for weeks.
 He returned to the first team from injury against SV Sandhausen on 23 September 2014, coming on as a 75th-minute substitute, in a 1–0 loss.
 In a follow–up match against Greuther Fürth, Adlung set up the club's first goal of the game, in a 2–0 win.
 After the match, his performance was praised by Manager Markus von Ahlen, saying: "It wouldn't be fair to highlight any player.
 Adi played a strong game."
 It wasn't until on 2 November 2014 when he scored his first goal of the season, as well as, setting up 1860 München's two other goals, in a 3–0 win against Bochum.
 Three weeks later on 22 November 2014, Adlung scored his second goal of the season, as well as setting up the club's fourth goal of the game, in a 4–1 win.
 Since returning from suspension and injury, he continued to be a first team regular, playing in different midfield positions.
-Following the absent of Christopher Schindler, Adlung captained 1860 München for the first time against Karlsruher SC on 13 December 2014, as the club lost 3–2.
+Following the absence of Christopher Schindler, Adlung captained 1860 München for the first time against Karlsruher SC on 13 December 2014, as the club lost 3–2.
 He went on to captain four times of next five matches for the club.
 His third goal of the season came on 13 March 2015 against Greuther Fürth, in a 3–0 win.
 Adlung later scored two more goals for 1860 München later in the 2014–15 season against Fortuna Düsseldorf and 1.
 FC Nürnberg.
 Despite this, the club finished sixteenth place in the 2.
 Bundesliga, resulting in them participating in the relegation play-offs against Holstein Kiel.
 He played in both legs in the relegation play-offs against Holstein Kiel and scored in the second leg, as 1860 München won 2–1 on aggregate to retain its league place.
 At the end of the 2014–15 season, Adlung made thirty–four appearances and scoring six times in all competitions.